Update /etc/resolv.conf when nameservers are changed in Network -> Global Configuration

 - Assignee changed from Release Council to William Grzybowski

 - Target version set to 11.2-RC2

 - Reason for Blocked set to Need additional information

 Rishabh: please attach a debug (System -> Advanced -> Save Debug) to this ticket from the nightlies system.

-#2 Updated by William Grzybowski about 1 year ago
+#2 Updated by William Grzybowski almost 2 years ago

 - Assignee changed from William Grzybowski to Waqar Ahmed